Marcell Ozuna Player Props: Braves vs. Diamondbacks

 Marcell Ozuna At The Plate

-- In 23.8% of his games this season, he has homered, and 6.6% of his trips to the plate.
+- In 23.3% of his games this season, he has hit a home run, and 6.4% of his trips to the dish.

-- Ozuna has picked up an RBI in 31.0% of his games this year, with two or more RBI in 11.9% of his games.
-He has also plated three or more runs in two contests.
+- In 32.6% of his games this season, Ozuna has had at least one RBI.
+He's picked up more than one in 11.6% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.